TheyCallMeLinux/Mounit/README.md

 Requirements:

-Make sure you have python3.8 installed on your system.
+Make sure you have Python 3.6 or newer installed on your system (example uses python3.8).
 If you don't have it installed, you can download it using the following command in your terminal:

     apt install python3.8